The Essential Week in Eritrea: Red Sea, Ruins & Art Deco Splendor

 Where to Stay Tonight

-Central Asmara (Same accommodation as Day 1)
+Central Asmara (Same hotel as Day 1)

 3